danielstjules/mocha.parallel/README.md

  * and this.timeout() may be used from within a spec. parallel.disable()
  * may be invoked to use mocha's default test behavior, and parallel.enable()
  * will re-enable the module. parallel.limit(n) can be used to limit the number
- * of specs running simultaneously.
+ * of specs running simultaneously. parallel.maxRetries(n) is useful if some
+ * tests have dependecies (ex: network) that fail from time to time.
+ * parallel.retryTimeoutInMiliseconds(n) is useful if some tests hang from time
+ * to time. parallel.getRetriedTestFailures() can be used to include retried
+ * test failures in a custom Mocha reporter.

  *
  * @example
  * parallel('setTimeout', function() {